acunniffe/optic-networking-code-demo/README.md

 Remember all those name and source annotations?
 Optic uses those to create a acyclic graph representing the internal dependencies of your code.
 Each named model becomes a node and the source annotations become edges between them.
 When you press "Sync" in Optic it will diff the graph representing your current code base with the expected graph.

 To see how this works let's first add some custom code to our request.
-For now I'm just going to replace the generated callback with a `console.log` of the response but you put any custom code here.
+For now I'm just going to replace the generated callback with a `console.log` of the response but you can put any custom code here.

 ```javascript
 request.get({ uri: '/hello', qs: { name: name }}, function (err, response, body) { //source: Hello World Endpoint -> optic:requestjs/requestFromRoute {}